novrizal-adpro2024/tutorial-4/README.md

 Moreover, it appears to me that there is a need for enhancing the security of my code.
 I must ensure its resilience against cyberattacks and unwanted intrusions.
+There are some ways i can take to improve my code's security, such as:
+a. **Multi Factor Authentication.** This is a strong authentication mechanism to verify the identity of users.
+b. **More specific input validations.** So far, i have only validate the 0 input at product's quantity.

 ---